mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 - Instance type is t3.micro.

-- I chose that because it included 1 gib of ram,it is cost efficient for mealie.io, and have 2vcpu.
+- I chose that because it included 1 GB of RAM, it is cost-efficient for mealie.io, and has 2vcpu.

-- That's enough for my application since it's doesn't take alot of space.
+- That's enough for my application since it doesn't take a lot of space.